What is bladder surgery?

 What happens before bladder surgery?

-Your doctor will also ask you to stop smoking.
-Besides the negative health consequences that smoking has, smoking can lead to higher risks both during and after surgery.
+Some antibiotics, blood pressure medications and herbal medications or supplements may also be restricted.
+You’ll also be asked to stop smoking and using tobacco products.
+Besides the negative health consequences that smoking has, tobacco use can lead to higher risks both during and after surgery.
 Tobacco has been proven to slow down the healing process and decrease the effectiveness of the immune system.